 Friends from the UK were with us last week but we managed to dodge most of the showers again and get in a few walks around La Poterie.

-A group of half a dozen cranes was perhaps the tail end of the migration but there were one or two false alarms with small flights of corm
+A group of half a dozen cranes was perhaps the tail end of the migration but there were one or two false alarms with small flights of cormorants that passed over.

 Firecrests were not showing at all but goldcrests were surprisingly common.
 Skylarks were numerous especially on the plains but only one small group of woodlark revealed itself near the Bonnieure.